bastazini/species_habitat_interactions/README.md

-Project "Coping with Collapse: Functional Robustness of Coral-Reef Fish Network to Simulated Cascade Extinction"

-To be submitted to Global Change Biology
+Data and codes supporting the findings of the article "Coping with Collapse: Functional Robustness of Coral-Reef Fish Network to Simulated Cascade Extinction", accepted in Global Change Biology